 Jean Paul Barbier and Monique Barbier-Mueller

-Jean Paul Barbier and Monique Barbier-Mueller, collectors with a keen eye, have always been extraordinarily curious and had an extremely good knowledge of arts from all around the world.
+Jean Paul Barbier and Monique Barbier-Mueller, keen collectors with an extremely sharp eye, have always been extraordinarily curious and had an extremely good knowledge of arts from all around the world.

-They expressed their interest in transmitting non-European collections and their desire to keep sets together in 1977 with the creation of the Barbier-Mueller museum in Geneva, which preserves and perpetuates the collections begun by Josef Mueller in 1907.
-They also expressed it with tight link to the Musée national des arts d’Afrique et d’Océanie (National museum of African and Oceania art), then to the Musée du quai Branly, whose gaps they pointed out and filled. (http://www.barbier-mueller.ch/)
+They expressed their interest in transmitting non-European collections and their desire to keep collections united in 1977 with the creation of the Barbier-Mueller Museum in Geneva, which preserves and perpetuates the collections begun by Josef Mueller in 1907.
+They also had a strong link with the musée national des arts d'Afrique et d'Océanie, whose collection merged with that of the musée du quai Branly - with which they were also particularly close.
+The couple pointed out a filled in the gaps in these collections. (http://www.barbier-mueller.ch/)

-The exceptional works given or sold by Jean Paul Barbier and Monique Barbier-Mueller to the Musée du quai Branly have risen to 1,228, of which 502 were donations.
+The number of exceptional works given or sold by Jean Paul Barbier and Monique Barbier-Mueller to the musée du quai Branly is equal to 1228, of which 502 are donations.

 Eight donations have completed this set of objects from Nigeria: